none

 computer with pens and tacks

-Email newsletters are an effective way to cultivate clients and prospects so as to retain their lifetime value.
+Newsletter writing is an effective way to cultivate clients and prospects and retain their lifetime value.
 It is an excellent way to keep your clients informed about products/services and any changes you may want to effect in running your business.
 It is also a way to connect better with them as it puts a human face to your brand and makes you more approachable and trustworthy.

 Brands who have hacked newsletter writing have found that it’s a great way to share relatable anecdotes.
 They find a way to link the story with brands.
 When done correctly, newsletters can drive higher website traffic, sales of products and all-around better engagement.
-In fact, 81% of B2B marketers say their most used form of content marketing is email newsletters.
+In fact, 81% of B2B marketers say their most used form of content marketing is newsletter writing.

 If you have not taken advantage of this type of content marketing, it’s time to get on the train.
 And to get you started we are serving you kick-ass newsletter writing tips for schools, startups, government agencies, and political candidates.